J3012B/Animal-Band/README.md

 Let your favourite animals rock your favourite songs!

 Use the note editor to produce your songs and let the animal band play them.
-Or instead just listen to one of the default songs (there are 4 in total).‚ You can save your songs by pressing the save symbol.
+Or instead just listen to one of the default songs (there are 4 in total).
+You can save your songs by pressing the save symbol.

 Let's go to San Jose this June!